Agriculture in Ireland: Tillage farming

 Tillage farming, the soil preparation for planting and cultivating the earth after planting, is another important sector in Ireland's agriculture.
 Ireland mainly takes part in the production of mono-crops such as wheat, barley, oats, and potatoes.
 Furthermore, potatoes remain a significant item in the Irish diet.
 However, Ireland imports significantly more potatoes than it exports.
 Irish farmers have exited the sugar farming market despite the 150 million euros previously produced annually due to global competition and labor costs related to sugar production.
 Ireland also hosts one of the world's highest potential for crop yield, presenting approximately 300,000 hectares of land solely dedicated to tillage farming.
-Ireland's vast farming land has allowed for the opportunity for farmers to break into the emerging organic tillage market as organic grains are becoming increasingly more demand throughout the world.
+Ireland's vast farming land has allowed for the opportunity for farmers to break into the emerging organic tillage market as organic grains are becoming increasingly more in demand throughout the world.

 Regulation

 The agricultural industry in Ireland is under the responsibility of the Department of Agriculture, Food and the Marine (An Roinn Talmhaíochta, Bia agus Mara).
 Bord Bia is responsible for promoting the food and horticultural products of the industry, and Teagasc has a role in research and providing information to farmers.
 Dairy farmers are held to high standards making the quality of dairy products a significant factor in the operation of such businesses.
 Dairy farmers in Ireland are supervised by and regularly undergo inspections, product sampling, and audits through the Dairy Controls and Certification Division to ensure that specific standards are fulfilled.